 Test Cycle closure, as the name indicates, is the concluding stage of the software testing cycles.
 When the test execution stage is completed, as defined earlier, a closure report is prepared.

-Closure report is a document which evaluates the entire process and all the phases of software testing.
-It evaluates the process on the basis of objectives, time, cost, coverage, and number of defects and bugs identified.
+Closure report is a document that evaluates the entire process and all the phases of software testing.
+It evaluates the process on the basis of objectives, time, cost, coverage, and the number of defects and bugs identified.

-Testing is a process that can go on for multiple cycles, but to make sure that it is concluded an exit criteria is decided between the clients and the software engineers.
-Usually, this criteria can be something like when the 90% of the testing is bug free, or when there are less than 10% bugs reported, etc.
+Testing is a process that can go on for multiple cycles, but to make sure that it is concluded an exit criterion is decided between the clients and the software engineers.
+Usually, these criteria can be something like when 90% of the testing is bug-free, or when there are less than 10% bugs reported, etc.

 – A completed test case execution report